 Users may establish a minimum alert thickness with values greater than either the minimum structural thickness or the pressure design thickness (whichever governs the minimum required thickness).
 Alert thicknesses are often input into the facility's IDMS.
 The alert thickness signals the inspector that it is time for a remaining life assessment.
-This could include a detailed engineering evaluation of the structural minimum thickness, a Fitness-For-Service assessment, or the development of future repair plans.
+This could include a detailed engineering evaluation of the structural minimum thickness, an FFS assessment, or the development of future repair plans.
 In addition, when a CML reaches the alert thickness, it raises a flag to consider the extent and severity at other possible locations for the damage mechanism.
 Alert minimum thicknesses are usually not intended to mean that pipe components must be retired when one CML reaches the default limit.
-Table 5 shows an example of alert thicknesses for carbon and low-alloy steel pipe that could be used in conjunction with the default minimum structural thicknesses.